REPERTORY PHILIPPINES PRODUCTION

 "The Emergent", an art exhibit of Sariaya's homegrown visual artists featuring Girlie Alcala and Marissa Tan.

-The exhibit was scheduled during the week of the Agawan Festival, 15 May 2012, to seize the opportunity of many local and foreign tourists visiting the town.
+Agawan Festival, 15 May 2012, to seize the opportunity of many local and foreign tourists visiting the town.
 Invited guests for the ribbon-cutting were Rowena Masilang, wife of the Mayor of Sariaya; Toti Valle, President of the Rotary Club of Sariaya (RCS); Paeng Tantuco, Former Rotary International District Governor (1999-2000), District 3820.

 There were over 160 visitors at the exhibit.
 Some comments from attendees: